 The late Rogue Power Bar was sort of an underwhelming power bar.
-The tensile-strength rating of the shaft was below average, the knurl needed work, it was only available in solid black zinc, and it cost about $25-$50 more than it probably should have.
-In addition to all of that, Rogue’s other bars (the CrossFit and Olympic line) had all recently received a substantial steel upgrade, and those bars’ new and improved specifications just made the old Rogue Power Bar look weak by comparison.
+The tensile strength rating of the shaft was below average, the knurl needed work, it was only available in solid black zinc, and it cost about $25-$50 more than it probably should have.
+In addition to all of that, Rogue’s other bars (the CrossFit and Oly line) had all recently received a substantial steel upgrade, and those new and improved specifications just made the Rogue Power Bar look weak by comparison.

 Fortunately the Ohio Power Bar picks up where the Rogue Power Bar left off.
-The Ohio boasts a significantly higher tensile strength rating (205,000 PSI vs 155,000 PSI), multiple weight and finish options, and even a lower starting price.
+It boasts a significantly higher tensile strength rating (205,000 PSI vs 155,000 PSI), multiple weight & finish options, and even a lower starting price.
 The Ohio Power Bar is everything that the Rogue Power Bar was not, including solid competition for the other mid-range power bars currently on the market; the Texas Power Bar included.

 Rogue Ohio Power Bar Specifications:

 The majority of these specifications are direct from the bar’s product page.
 I include them here for quick and easy reference while reading this review.

 - 20 kg men’s power bar, or 45-lb men’s power bar.